marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

   // ...
 ```

-When switcheing from one to next question, we additional have to check now, if the arrived the quiz end.
+When switcheing from one to next question, we additionally have to check now, if we arrived at the quiz end.
 If so, we have to change the stage.

 ```javascript
 // ...